 Perhaps of secondary importance for the photographer were the eight young children -- seven boys and a girl -- who gathered in front of the two-story building with the wooden shed attached.
 Enlargements of the original image reveal compelling details: three barefoot youngsters, two seated boys wearing what appear to be Rebel kepis and another boy in a tree.
 Who were the children?
 Were they homeless?
 Orphans?
 Sadly, their names apparently are lost to history.
 (Update: A blog reader speculates the children may have been part of a Richmond street gang.)

 Digital versions of the "Then" image, taken in April 1865, are available on the excellent Library of Congress web site; the present-day photo is a cropped Google Street View shot taken in July 2015.
-For all the Then & Now images on my blog, click here.
+For large-format Then & Now images on my sister blog, click here.

 |An enlargement of the original 1865 image shows six young children in front of the house...|

 |... while another enlargement reveals a young girl and a boy in a tree.|